IIIF/cookbook-recipes/recipe/0140-multiple-geo-assertion/index.md

 ### Restrictions
 In Presentation API 3, there is a minor conflict with the "type" field.
+FeatureCollections must not have properties.
 See Presentation API 3 Example 3.

 # Presentation API 3